sabre-io/sabre.io/source/dav/scheduling.md

 This plugin enables several features:

 1. Inviting people on a CalDAV server.
-2. Automatically delivering invites to a CAlDAV inbox.
+2. Automatically delivering invites to a CalDAV inbox.
 3. Functionality to Accept or Decline invites.
 4. Reading free-busy information from users on the server.